On energy consistency of intermediate states in HLL-type MHD Riemann solvers: Consistency of intermediate energies within the Riemann fan

 As the solutions of the fluid equations of the present schemes are given using the HLL approximation, the positivity-preserving property of the present scheme may be analysed (partly) following the discussion regarding the HLL scheme for MHD \cite{Gurski2004}.
-Lastly, using the HLL approximation for the momentum equation may alleviate numerical shock instabilities \cite{Zhang2017,Xie2017}.
-This issue is beyond the scope of this work and thus is not further examined.
+Lastly, using the HLL approximation for the momentum equation may alleviate numerical shock instabilities \cite{Zhang2017,Xie2017}, which are not further examined in this work.